Skip to main content

 • Label: GPTfyAzureOpenAI

-• Allowed Callouts From: ccai (GPTfy package namespace)
+• Allowed Namespaces: Add ccai (GPTfy package namespace) under Callout Options

 3. GPTfy Configuration